Cls vs. Self: Understanding Method Types in Python

 Different Method Types in Python

 In Python, there are three different method types: the static method, the class method and the instance method.
-Each one of them has different characteristics and should be used in different situations.
+Each of them has different characteristics and should be used in different situations.

 Static Methods

 A static method in Python must be created by decorating it with @staticmethod.
 This lets Python know that the method should be static.
-The main characteristic of a static method is that they can be called without instantiating the class.
-These methods are self-contained, meaning that they can’t access any other attribute or call any other method within that class.
+The main characteristic of a static method is that it can be called without instantiating the class.
+These methods are self-contained, meaning they can’t access any other attribute or call any other method within that class.

-You could use a static method when you have a class, but you don’t need a specific instance in order to access that method.
+You could use a static method when you have a class, but you don’t need a specific instance to access that method.
 For example, if you have a class called Math and you have a method called factorial, you probably won’t need a specific instance to call that method.
 So, you could use a static method.

 class Math: